HomeArtHP Z800 with dual Intel Xeon 5690, 4xRaid0 SSD and NVME

 M.2 SSD installation on Z800

-Installing Windows 10 Education on HP Z800 Workstation
+Installing Windows 10 Education on the HP Z800 Workstation

-I wasn’t able to install Windows on the NVME drive because the chipset of Z800 is old and back then there weren’t NVMEs.
-So, I created a RAID10 using 4x512GB SSDs.
-I used an external SSD to install Windows via USB.
+I could not install Windows on the NVMe drive because the Z800 chipset is old and NVMe did not exist when the board was designed.
+So I created a RAID10 using four 512GB SSDs, and installed Windows from an external SSD over USB.

 An SSD connected as a Windows Boot USB device to a HP Z800 Workstation